NASA draws back curtain on Webb space telescope's first full-color images | Science-Environment

 NASA draws back curtain on Webb space telescope's first full-color images

-Following a U.S. presidential sneak peek of a galaxy-studded photo from the deep cosmos, NASA officials on Tuesday drew back the curtain to a larger display of luminous images captured by the largest and most powerful observatory ever launched to space.
+NASA on Tuesday drew back the curtain on billions of years of cosmic evolution with the inaugural batch of photos from the largest, most powerful observatory ever launched to space, saying the luminous imagery showed the telescope exceeds expectations.
 The first full-color, high-resolution pictures from the James Webb Space Telescope, designed to peer farther than before with greater clarity to the dawn of the universe, were hailed by NASA as milestone marking a new era of astronomical exploration.

 The much larger light-collecting surface of Webb's primary mirror - an array of 18 hexagonal segments of gold-coated beryllium metal - enables it to observe objects at greater distances, thus further back in time, than any other telescope.
-Its infrared optics allows Webb's observations to penetrate clouds of dust and gas that obscure light in the visible spectrum.
-All five of Webb's introductory targets were previously known to scientists, but NASA officials said Webb's imagery captures its subjects in an entirely new light, literally.
+Its infrared optics allow Webb to detect a wider range of celestial objects and see through clouds of dust and gas that obscure light in the visible spectrum.
+All five of Webb's introductory targets were previously known to scientists, but NASA officials said Webb's early imagery proved it works as designed, better than expected, while literally capturing its subjects in an entirely new light.

-The bejeweled-like composite photo, according to NASA, offers the "most detailed view of the early universe" as well as the "deepest and sharpest infrared image of the distant cosmos" yet taken.
-Underscoring the vastness of the cosmos, the thousands of galaxies appearing in the SMACS 0723 image were captured in a tiny patch of the sky roughly the size of a grain of sand held at arm's length by someone standing on Earth, NASA said.
+The bejeweled-like photo, according to NASA, offers the "most detailed view of the early universe" as well as the "deepest and sharpest infrared image of the distant cosmos" yet taken.
+Underscoring the vastness of the universe, the thousands of galaxies appearing in the SMACS 0723 image appear in a tiny patch of sky roughly the size of a sand grain held at arm's length by someone standing on Earth.

 The Webb telescope is an international collaboration led by NASA in partnership with the European and Canadian space agencies.